h5py/h5py/docs/source/intro/quick.rst

     >>> dset = f.create_dataset('AnotherDataset', data=arr)

 HDF5 datasets support many other features, like chunking and transparent compression.
-See the section ":ref:`datasets`" for more info.
+See the section "ref:`datasets` for more info.

 Getting your data back
 ^^^^^^^^^^^^^^^^^^^^^^